-

 Shell Must Fall! declaration

 Before we pose our question, we would like to explain why and how Shell Must Fall.
 As long as you remain a company that is dedicated to maximising profits and short-term shareholder value, we know you will not keep fossil fuels in the ground.
-We know you won’t decommission you own infrastructure, nor provide a Read more
+We know you won’t decommission you own infrastructure, nor provide a fair transition for workers, nor compensate damaged communities, nor repair the countless ecosystems that your operations have devoured.
+So this is why Shell Must Fall.
+But don’t worry, we are not gonna question you on any of these things today.
+Instead, we are here to… Read more

 -